 Seth Godin is the author of almost 20 books, many of which have made bestseller lists around the globe, and been translated into more than 30 languages.
-He writes about the post-industrial revolution era, the way that certain ideas are spread, marketing, leadership, and most importantly, change.
+He writes about the post-industrial revolution era, the way that certain ideas are spread, marketing, leadership, and most importantly, change management.
 In addition to his work as an author and speaking engagements, his blog is one of the most popular in the world.For these reasons, it seemed only appropriate that Seth Godin, marketing legend and best selling author, kicked off Inbound 15.
 Many of the people present were deeply moved by his messaging about setting higher goals and doing exceptional work.
 He urged the audience to readily embrace the adventure that is life.

 “The way we make change happen is by being human, by being connected, and by doing things that might not work.” - Seth Godin

 Godin talked gracefully about why people need to stop seeking admiration and start taking responsibility.
 He explained that many of us have the false assumption that if we were to have more power over people we could something that actually matters.

 He expressed that if we want to start doing work that means something then we need to stop using excuses and take responsibility for our actions.
 Stand for something.
 Take responsibility.
 Give credit.
 Embrace risks.

 “You have to make something that some people won’t wait in line for in order to make something that some people will wait in line for.” - Seth Godin